Explore

 Arctic Canada carries some of the most powerful expedition associations in the world: ice, channels, failure, endurance, and the long attempt to move through a place that often cared little for ambition.
 It is one of the clearest landscapes of Arctic scale and remoteness.

-That still matters now because Arctic Canada is best read through support, exposure, distance, and what happens once the day moves beyond easy reset.
+That still matters now because Arctic Canada puts pressure on support, exposure, distance, and the reset once the easy part of the day is over.

-This is the broad year read for Arctic Canada.
-Use it to see when the place opens out, when it tightens up, and when the same destination starts asking for a different style of trip.
+This is the broad year overview for Arctic Canada.
+Use it to see when the place becomes easier, when it becomes more limited, and when it starts asking for a different style of trip.